MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-add-the-product-repository.png" alt-text="Screenshot of the box for adding the product repository for IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-add-the-product-repository.png":::

 1. After a while, the **Password Required** pane asks you to enter your IBMid.
-Fill in your username and password, and then select **Save password**.
+Fill in your username and password, select **Save password**, and then select **OK**.

    > [!NOTE]
    > The IBMid that you use must be entitled to run WebSphere 8.5.5.
 If you need help obtaining this entitlement, contact [IBM eCustomer Care](https://www-112.ibm.com/software/howtobuy/passportadvantage/homepage/ecarec).

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-username-password.png" alt-text="Screenshot of the Password Required pane for IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-passport-username-password.png":::

-1. Select **OK**.
-It takes a while to connect to the repository.
+1. It takes a while to connect to the repository.
 If you get an error, make sure that the IBMid and password are correct.
 Also make sure that your IBMid is entitled to access the product repository for IBM WebSphere Application Server Network Deployment V8.5.

 1. After the connection is complete, the product repository URL is in the **Repositories** list.
+Select **OK** to close the **Preferences** pane.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-the-product-repository-added.png" alt-text="Screenshot of a product repository added to IBM WebSphere Application Server." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-the-product-repository-added.png":::

-1. Select **OK** to close the **Preferences** pane.
-You're back on the landing page of IBM Installation Manager.
+1. Back on the landing page of IBM Installation Manager, select **Install**.

-1. Select **Install**.
 It takes a while to prepare the installer.
 You might see a message similar to "Waiting for www-147.ibm.com."

 1. After the connection is established, the **Install Packages** pane appears.
-Select the top-level IBM WebSphere Application Server Network Deployment version 8.5.5.x, as shown in the following screenshot.
+Select the top-level IBM WebSphere Application Server Network Deployment version 8.5.5.x.
 The exact version number can be different, but it must be the latest 8.5.5 version shown.
 Be sure to select the nested checkboxes.
+Then select **Next**.

    :::image type="content" source="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation.png" alt-text="Screenshot of the Install Packages pane and IBM WebSphere Application Server WAS 8.5.5 installation." lightbox="media/migrate-websphere-to-azure-vm-manually/ibm-websphere-application-server-installation-was855-installation.png":::

-1. Select **Next**.
-It takes a while to prepare the installer.
+1. It takes a while to prepare the installer.
 You might see a message similar to "Waiting for www-147.ibm.com."
 If you're prompted to install fixes, accept the installation of the recommended fixes and proceed.

 1. Accept the license agreement by selecting **I accept the terms in the license agreement**, and then select **Next**.